— Posted by John (March 24, 2011 at 1:20 pm)

 [HT: Pro-Life Wisconsin]

 This entry is filed under Abortion, Contraception, Culture Wars, Planned Parenthood, Sexuality.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.